lauragift21/staff-directory/README.md

-# Staff Hub - An Employee Resource Hub built with HonoX, Cloudflare Pages, and D1
+# Staff Directory - An Employee Resource Hub built with HonoX, Cloudflare Pages, and D1

 ### Features